mwoodpatrick/ai-cookbook/README.md

 You should first create and activate a virtual environment:

+Setup submoduls:

+    git submodule update --init

+or if cloning initial repo:

+    git clone --recurse-submodules <repo_url>

+The .gitmodules file provides the definition (path, URL, branch) of what submodules a repo needs, and the gitlink entry in the superproject's history records the exact commit of that submodule the superproject is currently using

 ```sh
 $ nix-shell
 $ python -m venv venv/ # create virtual environment